Coin Type – 5 Star Generals – 2013

 (A 2013-W 5-Star Generals, Five Dollar Gold, Proof, Obverse [left], Reverse [right].)

-The uncirculated version had a miniscule mintage of only 5,667 coins while the proof version sold 15,843 pieces.
-The coins were sold individually.
-In addition, there was a 3-coin proof set including proof versions of the Clad Half Dollar, the Silver Dollar, and the Five Dollar Gold coins.
+The uncirculated version recorded a low mintage of 5,667 coins, while the proof version sold 15,843 pieces.
+The coins were offered individually, and the Mint also released a three-coin proof set containing proof versions of the clad half dollar, silver dollar, and five-dollar gold coins.

-In addition, the Mint also offered a Profile Collection.
-In that set, the Mint included the Uncirculated Half Dollar, the Uncirculated Silver Dollar, and a replica of the 1962 Congressional Gold Medal awarded to General Douglas MacArthur.
-It included an easel and information on the profiles of each of the fiver generals so honored.
-This set was delivered ion special packaging and was limited to 50,000 units.
+The Mint also offered a Profile Collection that included the uncirculated half dollar, the uncirculated silver dollar, and a replica of the 1962 Congressional Gold Medal awarded to General Douglas MacArthur.
+The set was delivered in special packaging and limited to 50,000 units.

 Explore More On APMEX